-Models with keyless drive have a pressure-sensitive area on the outside door handles and a rubber-covered button next to the tailgate opening control
+Models with keyless drive have a pressure-sensitive area on the outside door handles and a rubber-covered button next to the trunk opening control

-The doors and the tailgate can be locked by pressing the pressure-sensitive area on each of the outside door handles or the rubbercovered button next to the tailgate opening control.
+The doors and the trunk can be locked by pressing the pressure-sensitive area on each of the outside door handles or the rubbercovered button next to the trunk opening control.
 The lock indicator on the dash will begin to flash.

-On keyless drive vehicles, the gear selector must be in the Park (P) position, all doors and the tailgate must be closed and the ignition must be switched off before the vehicle can be locked.
+On keyless drive vehicles, the gear selector must be in the Park (\mathbf{P}) position, all doors and the trunk must be closed and the ignition must be switched off before the vehicle can be locked.